Get started

 Updating data

-JsStore provides update API for reading data.
+JsStore provides update API for updating data.

 Consider we want to update Quantity to 2000 on the products with item name containing substring 'black'.